canonical/k8s-snap/docs/src/capi/howto/external-etcd.md

 # Use external etcd with Cluster API

-To replace the built-in [dqlite][dqlite] database with an external etcd to manage the Kubernetes state in the Cluster API (CAPI) workload cluster follow this `how-to guide`.
+To replace the built-in datastore with an external etcd to manage the Kubernetes state in the Cluster API (CAPI) workload cluster follow this `how-to guide`.
 This example shows how to create a 3-node workload cluster with an external etcd.